noahlessard/RSIBot-public/README.md

 # rsibot

-An automated RSI and MACD analysis bot for discord
+An automated RSI and MACD analysis bot for discord.
+Features scanning for stocks that expected to improve, scheduling scans, and charting individual stocks.

-TODO:

-Add error handeling in discord -> not right time, start process twice... etc Make customizable amount for search parameters
-Add reversesplit/volume capability?
-Make a $status that displays running jobs
-Make discord bot run no matter what

-[DONE] Add a time to run that is self contained, no cron [DONE] Make prefab amount for search parameters
-[DONE] Explain how to make env files
-[DONE] Make a Help command
-[DONE] Add an estimated time for complete scan?
-[DONE] Add image scraping from stockcharts?
-[DONE] Keep rsi amount to add emojis next to printed list

 # Installation